 For applicants from outside the EEA, and potentially for those from within the EEA applications will be proceeded with only if it is clear (with evidence) that the parents will be relocating to work in the UK.
-The evidence required by the student is a United Kingdom's residence permit or the confirmation letter from The Home Office for EU Settlement status, if they come from outside of the UK.
+The evidence required by the student is a United Kingdom's residence permit or the confirmation letter from The Home Office for EU Settlement status.